-If you have your Bibles this morning, turn with me please back to 1 Thessalonians Chapter 1.
-The passage from which our message will be taken this morning.
-Again as I mentioned, we're going to continue in the series on the church discussing the ideal church this morning.
+If you have your Bibles this morning, turn with me please back to 1 Thessalonians chapter 1, the passage from which our message will be taken this morning.
+Again as I mentioned, we're going to continue in the series on the church, discussing the ideal church this morning.
 We've talked about various aspects of the church.
 We've talked about various dimensions of the church.
 We've talked about some particulars about the people in the church.
 This morning we're going to continue by talking about the ideal church.

-It was Israel up until...really up until Matthew Chapter 12 when they rejected the Messiah ultimately and then in Chapter 13 He brought about the Parables of the church age and it was instituted in Acts Chapter 2.
+It was Israel up until...really up until Matthew chapter 12 when they rejected the Messiah ultimately and then in chapter 13 He brought about the parables of the church age and it was instituted in Acts chapter 2.

 God is forever trying to call out a people for His name.
 And the remarkable story of the Bible is the way in which God still continued with this purpose to call out a people for His name in spite of first of all the fall of Adam, which corrupted the initial plan.
-And the secondly, the constant sin and ultimate rejection of Israel which caused God to turn to what we call and what the Bible calls the church.
+And then secondly, the constant sin and ultimate rejection of Israel which caused God to turn to what we call and what the Bible calls the church.

 As if to say I know that Adam fell, I know that Israel rejected, but this time my church is going to be built and even the gates of Hell aren't going to stop it.
 The church is Christ's.
 The church on earth is really a visible extension of the life of Christ.
-For it is only that...it's only as we live the Christ life in us that we are really Christians at all.
+For it is only that...
+It's only as we live the Christ life in us that we are really Christians at all.

-The only light that the true church has is the Christ light.
+The only light that the true church has is the Christ life.
 So we are as the church, the true church, and I'm not talking about the walls and the buildings, but about us who know Christ, we are an extension of the life of Christ in this world.
 And at the same time that we are an extension of the life of Christ, we are most assuredly an extension of the ministry of Christ.

 But sad to say most churches are infinitely far from that.
 Most churches are a church only by virtue of the fact that they're a building that is called a church.
 As we look at this chapter, I want us to ask ourselves several questions.
 And then this chapter's going to answer them for us.

-Now what I'm going to say to you this morning out of this passage is not new, there's one thing I'm going to say to you that you haven't heard before, but this is what the word of God presents here as the picture of the ideal church, and I think it's critical to understand that as we begin a ministry together.
+Now what I'm going to say to you this morning out of this passage is not new.
+There's one thing I'm going to say to you that you haven't heard before.
+But this is what the word of God presents here as the picture of the ideal church, and I think it's critical to understand that as we begin a ministry together.

-Now you can go to the book of Ephesians and you can find the doctrine of the ideal church in Chapter 4.
-You can go to the book of Acts and you can see the history of the ideal church, but we're going to go the Thessalonia and we're going to see the practice of the ideal church.
-The practical outworking, the qualities exhibited by these believers in Thessalonica that made them an ideal church.
+Now you can go to the book of Ephesians and you can find the doctrine of the ideal church in chapter 4.
+You can go to the book of Acts and you can see the history of the ideal church, but we're going to go the Thessalonia and we're going to see the practice of the ideal church; the practical outworking, the qualities exhibited by these believers in Thessalonica that made them an ideal church.